cognitect-labs/aquamacs-support/README.md

 ### Navigation

 The navigation commands can be accompanied by the `Shift` key to make a selection from the starting cursor location to the ending cursor location.
-Using `Shift` is most common for selecting forms with `Option-Shift-right` and `Option-Shift-left`.
+Using `Shift` is most common for selecting forms with `M-S-right` and `M-S-left`.

 Paredit has many quick shortcuts, but they can be daunting to remember while you are learning. __Most structural editing can be accomplished by selecting a form, then using your clipboard and cursor movement to do something with it__.

-Move forward over forms with `Option-right`.
+Move forward over forms with `M-right`.

 * Ex 1.
   * `❚(println "1 + 2 =" (+ 1 2))`